danthegoodman1/raftd/README.md

 It is wise to set automatic snapshotting on an interval (e.g. every 1,000-10,000 records depending on update frequency) to reduce how long recovery will still take.

 This could be taken further by implementing a custom Raft log provider that uses the WAL as the log (using a custom WAL VFS), but that's not currently exposed (or suggested).
 However this could open it up to allowing for non-deterministic commands (e.g. `now()`) in SQL queries because the log would take data after the query executes, not before (e.g. using the SQL statements as the saved records).

+## Use DNS names for Raft replicas

+Especially with initial members, it becomes a pain if they are truly "lost", as in a node at this address no longer exists.
+Raft can recover a lost disk, but for convenience of shard management it's expected that these initial members will always be available (at least the quorum not permanently removed).

+If you use DNS names for Raft members (e.g. k8s stateful set), it's trivial to point the DNS name to another node and let it recover if you truly lose a specific IP address/node.

 ## TODO follower reads and eventual consistency